1200wd/web-coineva/content/python-bitcoin-library.rst

 Wallet
 ~~~~~~

-The bitcoin library contains a wallet implementation using sqlalchemy and sqllite3 to import, create and manage
+The Bitcoin library contains a wallet implementation using SQLAlchemy and SQLite to import, create and manage
 keys in a Hierarchical Deterministic way.

 Example: Create wallet and generate new address (key) to receive bitcoins